-The infant program is comprised of three classrooms of 9 infants, ranging in age from 3 months to 2 years old, with 4 teachers in each classroom.
+The infant program is comprised of three classrooms of 9 infants, ranging in age from 3 months to 17 months, with 4 teachers in each classroom.

 Our infant program is Montessori based and incorporates the RIE philosophy developed by Magda Gerber and Dr. Emmi Pikler.
 The core principle to providing quality infant caregiving is developing a respectful and responsive relation between the infant and caregiver.
 Caregivers are trained to meet the needs of infants through sensitive, careful observation.
 When infant needs are met, they become confident and satisfied.